egnyte/bigtable-backup-and-restore/README.md

 The jar spawns Dataflow jobs to export/import Bigtable contents to/from a GCS bucket directory, 1 job per each input table (as per the jar's limitation - see the [respective feature request]( https://github.com/googleapis/cloud-bigtable-client/issues/2180)), 1 job at a time (to avoid overloading the Bigtable cluster).
-The directory is named after the export start time, in `YYYY-mm-dd-HH-MM-SS format`.
-Each table is dumped as a series of Hadoop sequence files into its sudbirectory, named after the table name.
+The directory is named after the export start time, in `YYYY-mm-dd-HH-MM-SS` format.
+Each input table is saved as a series of Hadoop sequence files in its sudbirectory named after the table name.

 When ran for the 1st time per a given bucket (in either the import or export mode), the jar uploads itself to the bucket's `jar-temp/staging/` location.
 Dataflow takes it from there and deploys it on its nodes, according to the